Equity Advisory Council Bylaws

 4. An officer may be re-elected to office for an additional term.

+Section 2.
 Officer Roles

-1. Chairperson
+1. Chairperson or Two Co-Chairs

-b. will set the agenda with the district appointed liaison, the Vice Chairperson, and the Student Chairperson (if student’s schedule allows)
+b.
+Will set the agenda with the district appointed liaison, the Vice Chairperson, and the Student Chairperson (if student’s schedule allows).

-c. presides over Council meetings.
+c.
+Presides over Council meetings.

-d. ensures EAC complies with the Bylaws
+d.
+Ensures EAC complies with the Bylaws.

-2. Vice Chairperson
+2. Vice Chairperson or Two Co-Vice Chairpersons

-b. will meet with the Chairperson prior to the Council meeting to set the agenda.
+b.
+Will meet with the Chairperson prior to the Council meeting to set the agenda.

 c.
 Presides over meetings if the Chairperson is unable to attend.